alex/yaffi/docs/tutorial.rst

 4. Finally we define our ``asin`` function normally, the error will be raised automatically if it occurs.

+Using an error handler, rather than manually doing the error checking after each call allows us to ensure that if we call this function anywhere else an error will always be correctly propagated.

 .. _virtualenv: http://www.virtualenv.org/